jiwonjulietyoon/Python_Notes/Python/Index, Container.md

 ##### list.remove('_item_')

-- only deletes the first occurring 'item' (not all)
+- only deletes the first occurring _item_ (not all)

 - only accepts one argument

+- If _item_ is not in the list, ValueError is raised

 - ```python
   f = [1, 2, 3, 2, 4, 2, 5]